borgnetzwerk/tools/pipelines/L-SEARCH/README.md

 This task involves using the Open Research Knowledge Graph (ORKG) to make the discovered work accessible to the scientific community.
 The findings are linked semantically and enhanced with the aid of a variety of different tools.

 #### 1.3.1 Paper
 First the papers need to be added, starting from the highest ranked paper.
-In the process of adding a paper previously extracted information can be added to the ORKG Contribution and will subsequently aid the linking process of this particualarly Survey, as well as any other subsequently conducted Reviews.
+In the process of adding a paper previously extracted information can be added to the ORKG Contribution and will subsequently aid the linking process of this particularly Survey, as well as any other subsequently conducted Reviews.

 #### 1.3.2 List
 The ranked list of resources available since 1.2.3 can now be represented in the ORKG as well.
 Each Paper added in 1.3.1 can be assigned to this List.
-The Researcher can decide to add them all together once he fully completed step 1.3.1 for all papers, or add each imediatly after it has passed 1.3.1.
+The Researcher can decide to add them all together once he fully completed step 1.3.1 for all papers, or add each immediately after it has passed 1.3.1.
 The result of 1.3.2 is an accessible ranked list to be used for this survey and any subsequently interested Researcher in this particular field.

 #### 1.3.3 Comparison
 Creating comparisons from the List components is highly advised.
 In order of significance we propose